You wouldn’t believe how actually easy is it to transform naturally from fat to fit in a year.

 But being muscular was something unreachable, impossible.
 Partly due to lack of role models in my environment, who possessed a greek god body.

 My father was even skinnier and smaller than me.
-Non of my friends did any physical activity besides team sports.
+None of my friends did any physical activity besides team sports.
 And you know, you can’t get jacked from playing football all the time.

 My first bodybuilding attempts

-Then in high school I got a summer job at construction site and I made a little pocket money.
+Then in high school, I got a summer job at the construction site and I made a little pocket money.

 With money comes endless possibilities.

-And possibility of going to gym once a week was a new reality.
-I persuaded few classmates to go with me to the Gym on a regular basis.
+And the possibility of going to the gym once a week was a new reality.
+I persuaded a few classmates to go with me to the gym regularly.